GAPS-Collab/Tasks/docs/MEC/notes/UMB/installation.md

   spares for UMB mounts, so a stripped tap or broken screw will set us back for a significant period of time.

+### How to Identify a Panel

+* Every paddle has 3x QR code stickers attached.
+There is one on the backside of each SiPM module, and one on the paddle face.
+The one on the paddle face marks the A side of the paddle.
+This will help you reference the paddles in the image above.
+* The QR code stickers have both a QR code and the Paddle ID.
+The QR should link you to the calibration data for the paddle.
+The Paddle ID is also the number depicted in the image above.
+* The paddles in a paddle overlap each other, which creates two planes of paddles.
+The lower plane is the one that rests on the CF sandwich panel and the upper plane is the one touching the Top Straps.
+* The "first" paddle in a panel corresponds to where the first lower plane paddle runs along the edge of the paddles.
+For example, for Panel \#7 this corresponds to paddle 61 (see image above).
+We often refer to this as the top of the panel.
+* The paddle at the top of a panel will always be the one with the lowest paddle ID and the paddle IDs will sequentially count to the bottom of the panel.
+* Each panel should have white stickers on the one of the Top Straps to indicate it Panel ID (PID).
+This was a practice instituted partially through construction, so all panels may not have these stickers yet.
+  If the stickers are not present, then the top of the penal will have a piece of blue tape indicated the PID.

 ### Assembly Schematics

 [Panel 10 & 13 PDF]: https://gaps1.astro.ucla.edu/nextcloud/index.php/f/8753